Written by Michael Haigh, Technical Marketing Engineer at Nutanix

 Nutanix Karbon is the lifecycle manager of our Certified Kubernetes cluster, which in turn orchestrates our container based web application.
-Since containers are ephemeral, we’ll use Nutanix Buckets to store static images, and an Era provisioned database to store all other application data.
+Since containers are ephemeral, we’ll use Nutanix Objects to store static images, and an Era provisioned database to store all other application data.
 Let’s get started!

 To store our web application’s data, we’ll be using a PostgreSQL database that’s provisioned and managed by Nutanix Era.
 If you haven’t done so already, log in to your Era UI.
 Select the Dashboard dropdown in the upper left, and then select Databases.
 On that page that appears, click the blue + Provision button:

 In the pop-up, select PostgreSQL and then click Next.

 On the second page titled Database Server, select Create New Server and fill out the rest of the fields.
 The name and description fields can be anything meaningful to you.
 For the profile fields, you can select the sample profiles, or you can define your own under the Profiles section of Era.
 The SSH public key will be used in the event you need to SSH into the database VM.
 You can select the public key of your primary workstation, or generate and output one with the following commands:

 ssh-keygen -t rsa -f ~/erakey -C email@example.com cat ~/erakey.pub

 Your screen should look something like this after all fields are completed: